RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Use Case.md

 **Pre-conditions:** The staff must have previously entered data into the system and needs to make a correction to the data.

-**Disctiption:** This use case describes the steps for an staff to edit a mistake they have made in their data input.
+**Description:** This use case describes the steps for staff to edit a mistake they have made in their data input.

 - The staff logs into the system.
 - The staff navigates to the data entry page where the mistake was made.